OSC Proposes Large Financial Awards for Whistleblowers

 - obtains or provides the information in circumstances which would bring the administration of the Program into disrepute.

-Significantly, the OSC would not automatically disqualify tipsters with some culpability and would accept information from individuals who provide information on matters in which they actively and improperly participated.
-The OSC will consider the level of culpability when determining whether a whistleblower award is made to a tipster and the amount of the award.
-The OSC would not be prohibited from taking enforcement action against a whistleblower for his or her role in the misconduct.
+Significantly, the OSC would not automatically disqualify tipsters with some culpability and would accept information from an individual who provides information on matters in which he actively and improperly participated.
+The OSC will consider the level of culpability when determining whether a whistleblower award is made to the tipster and the amount of the award.
+The OSC would not be prohibited from taking enforcement action against a whistleblower for his role in the misconduct.

 3. Program Structure

 The Program would be structured and run to encourage and facilitate whistleblowing and support more effective enforcement of securities laws.
 Administrative features of the Program would include the following: